gilescope/midnight-fasttrack/README.md

 Musings on simpler ways to write midnight smart contracts easily.
+The examples are the midnight examples and are Apache 2 licensed.